 Who is the data controller for this processing?

-The data controller is NHS England.
+The data controller is NHS England and Improvement.
 The Data Processors are Anglia Ruskin University (ARU) of Bishop Hall Lane, Chelmsford, Essex CM1 1SQ, who are the delivery partners for the NHS Clinical Entrepreneur Programme.

 What is the legal basis for our use of your personal information?

 |To allow us to hold your contact details so that we can communicate with you on matters where you have registered an interest in being informed about our activities.||Processing is done with your consent which you may withdraw|

 B: Events Broadcast and Recording